TBM: To disrupt, or be disrupted?

 The suggestions in Fig 3 are elaborated in the following table.

-Table: Role that TBM plays in various scenarios for the growth-share matrix
+Table: Role that TBM plays in various scenarios for the Market-Growth matrix

 Even though (incumbent) CEOs have the distribution to their advantage, they cannot compete on scale alone.
 They are better off focusing on increasing the strength and resilience of their moat by investing in innovation.
 If incumbents become complacent, they will face existential threats.
 Steve Jobs once stated, “Innovation distinguishes a leader from a follower.”
 Incumbents must shed any complacency, which may arise from distribution advantage, and innovate to defend their market segments or face the inevitable downward spiral from digital-native challengers.